Abinbn/Grid-Builder/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or create a pull request.

 # License
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is unlicensed - see the LICENSE file for details.
+This project is free and unencumbered software released into the public domain.
+Anyone is free to copy, modify, publish, use, compile, sell, or distribute this software, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.